Mezzo social work: a comprehensive guide

 Mezzo social work is conducted in any setting that employs social workers.
 A clinical social worker in private practice may need to liaise with a parole board or family attorney on behalf of their client: moving their work from micro to mezzo social work.

-The work of mezzo social workers can also involve establishing and providing after school programs for at-risk children, or engaging local governments to establish community living projects for older people – as examples.
-This type of social work involves working with both individuals and the people and organizations that impact the lives of these individuals.
+The work of mezzo social workers can also involve, for example, establishing and providing after-school programs for at-risk children, or engaging local governments to establish community living projects for older people.
+This type of social work involves working with both individuals and the people and organizations that impact the lives of those individuals.

 Education requirements for mezzo social workers